BlackShadow/Half-Life-1-RMF-/README.md

 Make sure to compile maps with .RAD file and final mode (Full VIS and Extra RAD).
 If there's no .RAD file for the map, it doesn't need it.

+# Contribution  🤝

+Contributions are appricated!
+You can contribute by fixing bugs, inconsistencies in map sources on the repository.
+If there's no RMF for a map, please do not submit RMF's.
+Wait me to do them.

 # Progress  🔋

 Half-Life: